studentmediene/podkast.radiorevolt.no/HOWTO.md

 or file than those mentioned above, in order to minimize consequences of a security breach.

+## Change name of show

+Simply change the name in DigAS.
+You should monitor the logs for warnings and errors.

+## Add support for an alternate version of feeds

+This is how the Spotify feed is set up.

+1. Add pipeline name to `ALLOWED_PIPELINES` in `src/views/web_feed.py`.
+2. Add pipeline to the set given to `validate_pipelines` in the functions `create_show_pipelines` and `create_episode_pipelines` found in `src/feed_utils/init_pipelines.py`.
+3. Add configuration for this pipeline in `settings.default.yaml`, with an explanatory comment.
+4. Test out the application.
+You should be able to access this pipeline through `/<pipeline-name>/<show-name>`.

 ## Upgrade/deploy a new version ##

 You might want to have a staging server which is identical to the production server, and first try to upgrade the staging server before upgrading the production server.

-1. Change directory so you're in the folder which contains the folder where podcast-feed-gen is installed.
+1. Change directory so you're in the folder which contains the folder where this application is installed.

-2. Make a copy of the podcast-feed-gen folder:
+2. Make a copy of the podkast.radiorevolt.no folder:

     ```sh
-    cp -p -R podcast-feed-gen upgrade-podcast-feed-gen
+    cp -p -R podkast.radiorevolt.no upgrade-podkast.radiorevolt.no
     ```

     You might have to run this with sudo.